TKartist/SPAM/README.md

 ## Features
 1. Automatic Collection of Emails
-2. Pre-Processing of reviews
+2. Pre-Processing of reviews (categorization, extraction of content from HTML)
+3. Groups emails by conversationID
+4. Performs sentiment analysis with vader (Python Library) and word frequencies

 ## TODO
-1. Identify methods for categorizing emails into reviews and NOT
-2. Extract text from the HTML format which the email is downloaded in
-3. Research libraries for user-sentiment analysis (VADER, TextBlob, and some other original method)
-4. Implement the optimal analysis method and provide supporting tools (visualization and etc.)
-5. Think of training a model for the categorization using Neural Networks.
+1. Think of training a model for the categorization using Neural Networks.
 (NLP)
+2. Find issue behind error occuring when mass-downloading email using GraphAPI